LowGravityPL/raccoonwp.github.io/index.md

     - JS: all newest features like ES6, modules, spreads, destructuring objects and arrays etc.
     - NPM: package manager allowing to import various 3rd party libraries into the project
     - Twig (default) or Blade templating

+    See our [recipes section](/recipes) to see how to tweak the project to your needs.

 ### Current version
 1.0.0-alpha